andersrson/zwks-unity-procgen/README.md

 ![Noise settings](/noise-settings.png)

 ### Terrain map
 You'll note the terrain map does not show anything - first you'll need to create the mapping between noise map values and colors.
 Simply change the 'Size' number to the number of levels you want and start defining!

+Note that the height value in the last entry is not used.
+The colors are the layers, and the height values the thresholds between them.
+The first color entry starts at height 0, and ends at the first height threshold.
+The last color will start at the second-to-last height entry, and be applied to everything above.

 **NOTE: Color entries have 0 alpha by default!
-Change to full alpha or you won't see anything in the preview :)**
+Change the alpha or you won't see anything in the preview :)**

 ![Terrain settings](/terrain-map.png)

 ### Mesh generation
 The height map will need a multiplier to generate any visible difference in height.
 Set 'Height influence' to around 20 as a start.